anastasiareitz/AzureDataTransfer/README.md

     "end_datetime" : "2024-03-06 00:01:00"
 }
 ```
 Your query will be split into chunks and saved as messages in your storage queue.
-The Queue triggered log_analytics_process_queue() will then automatically processes the messages and results in JSON/CSV/PARQUET format will be saved to your storage account container.
+Next, log_analytics_process_queue(), which is queue triggered, will automatically processes the messages and send results in JSON/CSV/PARQUET format to your storage account container.

 ## Changelog